Image caption appears here

 Add your deal, information or promotional text

-If you are someone who menstruates, you have probably been told that you need a separate basal profile in your pump for the week of your period and that’s it!
+If you are someone with diabetes who menstruates, you have probably been told that you need a separate basal profile in your pump for the week of your period and that’s it!
 Wouldn’t it be magical if it was that simple?
-But true T1D fashion, it is a bit more complex than just that because your insulin needs can shift throughout the entire duration of your cycle.
-There are 4 phases of a cycle and each phase presents its own unique challenges for T1Ds.
-Keep reading to see how each phase can impact your insulin needs so you can learn to stay in sync with your monthly flow.
+But true diabetes fashion, it is a bit more complex than just that because your insulin needs can shift throughout the entire duration of your cycle.
+There are 4 phases of a menstrual cycle and each phase presents its own unique challenges for people with diabetes.
+Keep reading to see how each phase can impact your diabetes management so you can learn to stay in sync with your monthly flow.

 Menstrual cycles typically last anywhere between 25-35 days and average around 28 days.
 Throughout the time, hormone levels are constantly fluctuating.
-Keep reading to see what this could mean for your insulin needs.
+Keep reading to see what this could mean for your diabetes management and blood sugar levels.

 The follicular phase typically occurs in the first half of your cycle (days 1-14).
 During this phase, estrogen is the dominant hormone which typically increases insulin sensitivity meaning blood glucose levels are likely a bit easier to manage during this time.